rawilk/laravel-settings/docs/introduction.md

 sort: 1
 ---

-Laravel Settings allows you to store your application's settings in the database.
+Settings for Laravel allows you to store your application's settings in the database.
 It works alongside of the built-in configuration system that Laravel offers.
 With this package, you can store application-specific settings that wouldn't make sense to store in a configuration file, or that you want end-users to be able to update through your application's UI.